Audit and Audit Cycle

 - Respond constructively to the outcome of audit, appraisals and performance reviews, undertaking further training where necessary.

 Doctors in the UK are asked to perform an audit during their first two postgraduate years.
+Audit is also a part of the revalidation process for GPs[3, 4].

 - Audits should be full cycle - ie initial audit, change implemented, re-audit to demonstrate improvement.